Democrat drops bid to challenge Sen. Tom Cotton in Arkansas

 LITTLE ROCK, Ark.
-(AP) — The Democratic candidate hoping to unseat Republican U.S. Sen. Tom Cotton in Arkansas has dropped out of the race, citing a family health concern.
+(AP) — The Democratic candidate hoping to unseat Republican U.S. Sen. Tom Cotton in Arkansas abruptly dropped out of the race Tuesday, citing a family health concern.

-Josh Mahony announced on Twitter Tuesday that he was dropping out of the race, hours after the filing deadline for Arkansas expired.
+Josh Mahony announced on Twitter that he was ending his campaign, hours after the filing deadline for Arkansas expired.
 Mahony did not immediately return messages seeking comment Tuesday afternoon.

+“It has been the honor of my life to be able to meet and visit with so many Arkansans over the last six months and hear their voices.
+It was my sincere hope to be their advocate in Washington, DC,” Mahony said in the statement posted on Twitter.
+“However, in this moment right now, I need to focus on my family and place their interests first.”

 Mahony was the only Democrat who had filed to run against Cotton.